BIG-MAP/graph2mat/README.md

 You can also ask for

-What is an equivariant interaction matrix?
+What is an equivariant matrix?
 ------------------------------

 ![water_equivariant_matrix](https://raw.githubusercontent.com/BIG-MAP/graph2mat/main/docs/_static/images/water_equivariant_matrix.png)